Blockchain-Enabled Federated Learning: A Reference Architecture Design, Implementation, and Verification: BCFL Reference Architecture

-\paragraph{Training} During the training process, trainers download the global model, train it with their own data, and then upload trained model to IPFS.
-Therefore, the smart contract should have a function to store/retrieve the global model CID and the updated local model CID for the corresponding round.
+During the training process, trainers download the global model, train it using their own data, and subsequently upload the trained model to IPFS.
+Consequently, the smart contract should include functions to store and retrieve the CID of the global model and the updated CID of the local model for the corresponding round.